GjjvdBurg/PyGenSVM/docs/cls_gridsearch.rst

       :param X: Test data, where n_samples is the number of observations and n_features is the number of features.
       :type X: array-like, shape = (n_samples, n_features)
+      :param trainX: Only for nonlinear prediction with kernels: the training data used to train the model.
+      :type trainX: array, shape = [n_train_samples, n_features]

       :returns: **y_pred** -- Predicted class labels of the data in X.
       :rtype: array-like, shape = (n_samples, )